andrew/ultimate-awesome/README.md

 - [awesome-health-datasets](https://github.com/fabianofilho/awesome-health-datasets) - Open datasets in Healthcare.
 - [awesome](https://github.com/fanmingfei/awesome) - 值得收藏的内容.
 - [starred](https://github.com/fluteds/starred) - All my starred repos in an awesome list format that automatically updates my stars, project descriptions and names daily via workflow and sorted in the project's language order.
-- [awesome-portantier](https://github.com/fportantier/awesome-portantier) - The tools that I use and recommend.
 - [awesome-ux-designer](https://github.com/friedrith/awesome-ux-designer) - A curated list of tools, methods and tutorials for ux designers.
 - [awesome-remote-sensing-papers](https://github.com/geoslegend/awesome-remote-sensing-papers) - Selection of remote sensing papers.
 - [awesome-juggling](https://github.com/GiantZOC/awesome-juggling) - 🤹 This is an awesome list for juggling resources.